 Given the limited selection, many expats opt for a digital package.
 I would suggest that you invest in a Digibox.
 This will ensure that you will receive the best reception if there is a weak signal in your area.
-It is always worth asking your neighbours which Digibox they use but the Pace and Panasonic are usually the choice of most people.
+It is always worth asking your neighbors which Digibox they use but the Pace and Panasonic are usually the choices of most people.

 Along with this, you may want to get a high grain satellite dish and also a matching Low Noise Blocker, also known as an LNB.
 A figure of around 0.6dB for the LNB will give you the best results and you will find that your reception will improve vastly.

 As for installation, you would be again advised to ask for recommendations.
 If you get any of the English speaking newspapers you will see adverts for SKY installers offering their services.
 Installation fees can vary so always get a quote in writing before you go ahead.

 - Call a provider or visit their website and check that your area is covered.